Deceased estate sales

-Many buyers view deceased estates as a bargain, but beware of the property ownership and legal implications before signing a contract.
+Many buyers view deceased estate sales as a bargain, but beware of the property ownership and legal implications before signing a contract.

 If you’re thinking of purchasing a deceased estate, make sure you take the following steps to ensure that you cover all the legal and administrative groundwork.

-- Organise finance.
+- Get your finances together.
 Get your finances in order so you can move quickly once all relevant paperwork has been granted.
 Compare different home loans to find one with competitive interest and attractive features.
 Always aim for a 20% deposit to avoid paying lenders mortgage insurance (LMI).

 - Request probate or administration.
 You should request a copy of the probate (proof that a will is valid) or the letter of administration so that you know you’re dealing with the authorised executor of the estate.
 If letters of administration have been granted, then the sale can proceed as normal.
 However, if this documentation has not been granted, the sale may be delayed.